Mid-Con Is Now A Premium Market For Natural Gas And NGLs (NYSEARCA:UNG)

 Oil production in the region peaked in 2019 as well—before COVID-19 reached U.S. soil.
 Since reaching a high in the third quarter of 2019, Anadarko oil production remained around 500–600 Mbbl/d before plunging below 400 Mbbl/d in spring 2020.
 Since then, oil production rebounded by a fair amount before falling again in winter 2020.
 Anadarko oil production in October was 423 Mbbl/d, and there are 18 active rigs, which is 40 less than one year ago.

-NGL and Natural Gas Prices at Conway
+NGL and Natural Gas Prices at Conway and NGPL

-The effect of COVID-19 is reflected in the chart below of mid-con NGL spot prices.
+The effect of COVID-19 is reflected in the chart below of mid-con natural gas spot prices.
 In April 2020, prices dropped below $1.00/MMBtu.
-This drop was followed by a relatively quick rebound to pre-COVID-19 prices, and then prices settled around $1.35-1.65 range.
-Since the first week of October, mid-con natural gas plant liquids ("NGPL") prices have rallied substantially: they surpassed $3.00/MMBtu in the last week of October 2020.
-We attribute this to flat production in the region along with NGL storage and demand developments, which are addressed later in this article.
+This drop was followed by a relatively quick rebound to pre-COVID-19 prices, and then prices settled around $1.35–1.65 range.
+Since the first week of October, mid-con natural gas prices have rallied substantially: they surpassed $3.00/MMBtu in the last week of October 2020.
+We attribute this to flat production in the region along with natural gas and NGL storage and demand developments, which are addressed later in this article.

 Part of the recent rally in mid-con NGL values is from the strength of propane pricing at Conway in the last month.
 The chart below depicts the propane prices between Mont Belvieu and Conway between August and October 2020.
 From mid-September to mid-October, Conway propane closing prices increased by 13.25 cents, a 32% gain in value.
 This rally was strong relative to the more modest increases in Mont Belvieu and crude oil prices.